MLeongQA/DevOpsPracticalProject/README.md

 This testing document was used to keep track of what tests were required to be implemented, as well as listing details on how they were to be tested.

+As I would not be able to interact with other services during the unit testing, I implemented requests.mock() onto the unit tests, which would allow me to simulate how the services may interact with each other.
+Service 1 will also have interaction with the database, making it crucial that the tests function correctly.

 ## Infrastructure

 ### CICD Pipeline